Travel with love in your heart. A Shutterstock Licensed Image.

-I love airports and I am committed to enjoying every aspect of my experience there.
+I love airports and I am committed to enjoying every aspect of my experience there, as well as make life lovelier for all my fellow travelers.
 I arrive at security three hours early so I can be friendly, peaceful, and relaxed during the process.
 When someone near me looks a little freaked out or stressed, I let them go ahead of me.
 When I see a cranky or disgruntled person, I engage them in conversation with the hope of softening their frustration.
 I remain alert and friendly with security staff, saying “thank you” as many times as possible.

 When entering airport security, I always pre-plan what I’ll put in the trays.
 I untie my shoelaces so they come off more easily.
 I put my belt in my travel bag.
 I make sure my computer bag is unzipped so all I have to do is pull my laptop and drop it into a tray.

 If someone near me looks confused, I grab a tray for them and give them encouragement.
 When exiting airport security, I pick up the left-over trays on the conveyor belts/scanners and put them in the tray holder to make room.